NorthwoodsSoftware/gojs-react/README.md

 the changes are known by GoJS.
 It will fire even when a GoJS change originated from a state update, as there could be side effects that occur in GoJS.
 It's a good idea to properly filter out any unnecessary changes before updating state.

+Because GoJS Palettes are read-only by default, this prop is not present on ReactPalette.
+Although there won't be user-driven changes to a Palette's model due to the read-only nature of Palettes, changes to the nodeDataArray, linkDataArray, or modelData props described above allow for a Palette's model to be changed, if necessary.

 ```js
 function handleModelChange(data) {